seanmcquaid/SetListCreator/README.md

 End to End Tests :

-1) Set up backend routes for cleaning up tests ?
+1) Set up backend routes for cleaning up ALL data for a client / bandleader

 Client :
 1) Proposed Set List